philterd/philter/docs/docs/redaction/ledgers.md

 ### There is no automatic expiry

 Earlier builds offered a `REDACTION_LEDGER_TTL_DAYS` variable that had MongoDB expire old entries.
 It was removed.
 Because MongoDB performs that deletion itself, it could not check legal holds and left no audit record, which is the opposite of what evidence retention requires.
 Schedule the purge above instead.
-If a deployment set the variable, Philter drops the leftover index at startup and logs that it has done so.
+Startup rejects any ledger TTL index; it does not drop indexes or migrate data.

 ### Ledger entries survive user deactivation